Node.js Request Path: DNS, TCP, libuv & Callbacks

 port: 80,

-The hostname is application input.
-The kernel connect path needs a remote socket address: an IP address, a port, and an address family.
+});A hostname is useful to humans and applications.
+The kernel needs something more specific - an IP address, a port, and an address family.
 Node gets there through lookup behavior covered earlier in this chapter.
-The short version is enough here: dns.lookup() style resolution uses the OS resolver path, and the result ordering depends on Node options, OS resolver behavior, and the address records returned.
+For this part, the useful version is simple. dns.lookup() style resolution uses the OS resolver path, and the order of returned addresses depends on Node options, OS resolver behavior, and the records returned for the name.

-Once Node has candidate addresses, it needs a local endpoint.
-Local address selection is the OS decision that chooses the source IP address for an outbound connection.
-It is based on the destination address, address family, routes, configured interfaces, and any explicit localAddress supplied by your code.
+After Node has candidate addresses, the OS has to choose a local endpoint.
+That means a source IP address and a source port for the outbound connection.
+The OS chooses those from the destination address, address family, routing table, configured interfaces, and any explicit localAddress supplied by your code.

 const socket = net.connect({